-HI-EMA NEWS RELEASE: Minimal impacts expected from weakening Ignacio on path north of HawaiiPosted on Aug 31, 2015 in Latest News, Newsroom, Press Releases
+HI-EMA NEWS RELEASE: Minimal impacts expected from weakening Ignacio on path north of HawaiiPosted on Aug 31, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU — National Weather Service (NWS) briefed Hawaii Emergency Management Agency (HI-EMA), local emergency management and civil defense agencies, and federal and state partners on the favorable change in Hurricane Ignacio’s intensity and track this morning.